-Recovery will also vary, the longest recovery being for the surgical micro fat grafting and perhaps laser resurfacing.
-Most others are short recovery, if any, and the tenderness of most procedure is very well managed with topical anesthetic cream and the use of cannula.
+Recovery will also vary, with the longest recovery being for the surgical micro fat grafting and perhaps laser resurfacing.
+Most others only require a short recovery (if any) and the tenderness of most procedures is well managed with topical anesthetic cream and the use of cannula.
 I must say, my use of the cannula technique has converted most lip augmentation procedures into a “no downtime procedure”.

 I perform all the injections in my clinics, where the No-One-Lip-Fits-All principle is respected and embraced.
 You will be happy to know that I do not have any cookie-cutter way of doing lips; only a personalized and artistic approach for every individual, males and females, and all custom-made.

 Each lip augmentation should be treated as a living sculpture.
 Seek an artistic injector, someone with both the eye and the hand to create the perfect lip for you – a Bespoke lip.